 More about using my access to information services.

-- Contact me by e mail or phone to discuss what information you want.
+- Contact me by e mail to discuss what information you want.

 - Let me know what your expectations are, and provide me with relevant information.